The Research Explained

 - Guiding treatment decisions for more effective outcomes

 Often oncologists have a range of treatment options available to them.
 Each treatment option will work for a percentage of patients but an oncologist has no way of knowing which treatment will be most effective for an individual patient.
 This can lead to multiple treatments being required before a successful outcome is achieved.
-Patients have to endure the side effects of multiple treatments, have reduced quality of life and loose time.
+Patients have to endure the side effects of multiple treatments, have reduced quality of life and lose time.
 If their cancer is aggressive it may be time they simply do not have.

 - Adapting treatment to changes in the cancer

 When patients are initially diagnosed with breast cancer a tissue biopsy assesses the hormone status of the cancer.
-The hormone status influence how the cancer grows and subsequently the treatment options available to the patient.
+The hormone status influences how the cancer grows and subsequently the treatment options available to the patient.
 Breast cancer can be HER2-positive or HER2-negative.
 A patient with HER2-positive breast cancer can only receive HER2-positive treatments.

 However, a patient’s HER2 status can change thereby changing the treatment options available to a patient.